 - It is relatively quick and easy to place and is therefore popular for use with young children where cooperation for treatment is sometimes difficult.

 - It is quite brittle and prone to wear and so it is usually used in areas which are not under a lot of pressure from chewing.

 - Reinforced Glass Ionomers have recently been developed which can be used in higher stress areas, such as the biting surfaces of the teeth.

-- Glass Ionomer is white in colour but, unlike composite, it does not come in various shades to match the teeth more accurately.
-It also available in other bright colours for use in back teeth, if children prefer this.
+- Glass Ionomer is white in color but, unlike composite, it does not come in various shades to match the teeth more accurately.
+It also available in other bright colors for use in back teeth if children prefer this.

 - Composite fillings come in many shades which match and blend in well with the tooth.
 Therefore, it may be advised for front teeth where appearance is important.

-- Composite is stronger and more wear resistant then glass ionomer.
+- Composite is stronger and more wear-resistant than glass ionomer.